mayowa-kalejaiye/formhook-backend/README.md

 - All endpoints return standard HTTP status codes and error messages.
 - Auth endpoints use JWT Bearer tokens.
 - Submission endpoint is public, all others require authentication.
 - Forms now support custom field definitions via the `fields` array.
-See above for schema.
+Webhooks support custom headers, HMAC signatures, retries, and delivery logs.
+See above for schema and API.
 - See code for more details and TODOs.